 The following reference circuit shows the complete SLIC schematic for interface to the Agere T8536 third-generation.
 All ac parameters are programmed by the T8536.
-Note that this codec differentiates itself in that no external components are required in the ac interface to provide a dc termination impedance or for stability.
-For illustration purposes, 2.2 Vrms PPM injection was assumed in this example, and hybrid meter pulse rejection is used.
-Also, this example illustrates the device using the battery switch with multiple battery operation and programmable overhead, current limit, and loop closure threshold.
+Note this codec differentiates itself in that no external components are required in the ac interface to provide a dc termination impedance or for stability.
+Also, this example illustrates the device using the battery switch with multiple battery operation, programmable current limit, and programmable loop closure threshold.
 Please see the T8535/6 data sheet for information on coefficient programming.

-Figure 20.
-L9310 for Agere T8536 Third-Generation Codec Meter Pulse Application, Dual Battery Operation, ac and dc Parameters, Fully Programmable
+Figure 16.
+L9313 for Agere T8536 Third-Generation Codec, Dual Battery Operation, ac and dc Parameters, Fully Programmable